browserify/static-module/readme.markdown

 Property functions can return streams, in which case their contents will be piped directly into the source output.

+Otherwise, the return values of functions will be inlined into the source in place as strings.

 # install

 With [npm](https://npmjs.org) do: